IAM Access Management

 - IAM Policy Simulator just reports the result Allowed or Denied

-- IAM Policy Simulator allows to you modify the policy and test.
+- IAM Policy Simulator allows you to modify the policy and test.
 These changes are not propagated to the actual policies attached to the entities

 IAM Policy Evaluation

-When determining if permission is allowed, the hierarchy is followed
+When determining if permission is allowed, AWS evaluates all applicable policy types in the following order:

-- If neither an explicit deny nor explicit allow policy exists, it reverts to the default: implicit deny.
+- Implicit Deny – If neither an explicit deny nor explicit allow policy exists, it reverts to the default: implicit deny.

 IAM Policy Variables